w3f/Grant-Milestone-Delivery/evaluations/PRIMIS_Milestone_1_randombishop.md

 ### 0b.
 Documentation

 **Expectation**
-inline document of code and tutorial docs that explain how users can install it.
+- Inline document of code and tutorial docs that explain how users can install it.

 **Assessment**
 - Installing from source is straightforward with npm install or yarn install.
 - But yarn didn’t work in my machine.
 - Warning: